XRPLF/xrpl-dev-portal/content/rippled.md

 #### Possible Errors ####

 * Any of the [universal error types](#universal-errors).
 * `internal` if one the parameters was specified in a way that the server couldn't interpret.
-(This is a bug, and it should return `invalidParams` instead.
-See [RPD-916](https://ripplelabs.atlassian.net/browse/RIPD-916) for status.)
+(This is a bug, and it should return `invalidParams` instead.)

 ## log_level ##